Haichong Lu station: History

-The station first appeared in the 2003 plan of Guangzhou Urban Rail Transit Plan, when Line 3 planned to travel from Panyu Square to the east to Guangzhou New Town in the direction of Nansha and build a station near Haichong Road intersection with Yayun (Asian Games) Boulevard on the way.
+The station first appeared in the 2003 plan of Guangzhou Urban Rail Transit Plan, when Line 3 planned to travel from Panyu Square to the east to Guangzhou New Town in the direction of Nansha and build a station near Haichong Road intersection with Yayun (Asian Games) Avenue on the way.
 The station was originally planned to be named Qianfengcun, but was later renamed to Jinguang Dadao.
 Subsequently, as part of the East Extension of Line 3, the station was approved by the National Development and Reform Commission in late March 2017 and plans were approved in early January 2018.

 The construction of this station started on 29 April 2020, the construction of the enclosure structure was completed on September 27 of the same year, and the main structure was topped out in June 2021.
 In June 2023, Guangzhou Metro Group proposed to name the station Haichong Lu (Road), which was officially approved in October of the same year.
 On 31 May 2024, the station completed the "three rights" transfer.
 On 1 November 2024, the eastern extension of Line 3 was put into operation, along with the station.